Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Introduction

-To analyze student behaviors and to reflect on their practices, teachers have been employing Learning Analytics Dashboards (LAD) even before ChatGPT was invented \cite{schwendimann_perceiving_2017, verbert_learning_2020, kim_effects_2016}.
+To analyze student behaviors and to reflect on their practices, teachers have been employing Learning Analytics Dashboards (LAD) even before ChatGPT was invented \cite{schwendimann_perceiving_2017}.
 With an extensive amount of chat logs between students and ChatGPT, we expect that the role of analytic tools will only grow bigger \cite{han_recipe_2023}.
 Nevertheless, there is a significant knowledge gap between the design of conventional LAD and future classrooms integrated with ChatGPT.
 For example, it is unclear how an analytic dashboard can help teachers gain an in-depth understanding of student behavior, prevent students' over-reliance and misuse, and facilitate effective use of ChatGPT.
 The role of a dashboard in effectively integrating ChatGPT into future educational paradigms is yet to be determined.

 In this paper, we introduce Prompt Analytics Dashboard (PAD), an interactive tool for teachers to track, analyze, and respond to student-ChatGPT interaction.
-To examine its roles and design implications grounded in real teaching experiences rather than hypothetical scenarios, we conducted an iterative design process alongside semester-long English for Foreign Languages (EFL) writing courses, focusing on the following research questions. \begin{itemize} \item \textbf{RQ 1} What are the benefits and risks of integrating ChatGPT from the teacher's perspective during English classes? \item \textbf{RQ 2} What capabilities of PAD do teachers need to understand student behavior and the educational impacts of ChatGPT? \item \textbf{RQ 3} How will the integration of PAD shape future education? \end{itemize}
+To examine its roles and design implications grounded in real teaching experiences rather than hypothetical scenarios, we conducted a design process alongside semester-long English for Foreign Languages (EFL) writing courses.

 The contribution of this paper is three-fold.
-First, we investigated teachers' perceptions of the challenges and impacts of using ChatGPT in the context of language learning.
-Second, through the two-phase iterative design process, we identified expected benefits, required features, and design implications of PAD.
-Lastly, we envisioned how PAD will be able to promote (1) contextual analysis of reasons behind student behaviors, (2) design of an overall learning loop for students, and (3) teachers' self-reflection on their teaching practices.
+Firstly, we investigated teachers' perceptions of the challenges and impacts of using ChatGPT in the context of language learning.
+This process helped us identify the expected benefits, required features, and design implications for the Prompt Analytics Dashboard (PAD).
+Secondly, we developed the PAD prototype, which supports teachers in analyzing contextual factors behind student behaviors, designing an overall learning loop, and enhancing their teaching practices.
+Finally, we envisioned how the integration of PAD can promote more effective teaching strategies and better support student learning outcomes in future EFL classes.